der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccount.md

 String|Customer ID of this account.

 ## <a name="getentitytype"></a>getEntityType
-Returns the type of this account.
+Returns the entity type of this bing ads account.
 ### Returns:
 |Type|Description|
 |-|-
-String|Type of this account as a String, which is, Account.
+String|Entity type of this bing ads account, which is "BingAdsAccount".

 ## <a name="getname"></a>getName
 Returns the name of this account.